edalorzo/reactive-learning/README.md

 Clearly, the order of the operations is no longer synchronous.
 The `setTimeout` function has made our `reverse` function asynchronous.

 Notice that this function is asynchronous, but Node.js is still single-threaded.
 Which demonstrates that asynchrony does not need multiple threads to be implemented.
-A event-loop where we can schedule work for later execution should suffice as in this case.
+An event-loop (where we can schedule work for later execution) should suffice as in this case.

-Now the fundamental question here is whether `isPalindrome` suffers any modifications or if it will continue to work after we did such fundamental change in the nature of our `reverse` function.
+Now the fundamental question here is whether `isPalindrome` need suffer any modifications after we changed `reverse` to be asynchronous, or whether it will continue to work after we did such fundamental change in the nature of our `reverse` function.

 Our `isPalindrome` function will continue to work just fine without any modifications, it is just that now, it is also asynchronous.